 Project Supply List

-We begin with an assortment of items beginning with my favorite, Dixie Belle paint.
+We begin with an assortment of items starting with, Dixie Belle paint.
 My original box and door pulls were purchased from Hobby Lobby and I linked additional options to make shopping a breeze.
-Stencils can be found on Etsy at Studio R12.
+Stencils can be found at Studio R12 on Etsy.

 - Blue Sponge for Paint Staining – Dixie Belle Paint